7 Linear regression with a single predictor

 We evaluated the strength of the linear relationship between two variables earlier using the correlation, \(r.\) However, it is more common to explain the strength of a linear fit using \(R^2,\) called R-squared.
 If provided with a linear model, we might like to describe how closely the data cluster around the linear fit.

 The \(R^2\) of a linear model describes the amount of variation in the outcome variable that is explained by the least squares line.
-For example, consider the Elmhurst data, shown in Figure 7.14.
+For example, consider the Elmhurst data, shown in Figure 7.13).
 The variance of the outcome variable, aid received, is about \(s_{aid}^2 \approx 29.8\) million (calculated from the data, some of which is shown in Table 7.1).
 However, if we apply our least squares line, then this model reduces our uncertainty in predicting aid using a student’s family income.
 The variability in the residuals describes how much variation remains after using the model: \(s_{_{RES}}^2 \approx 22.4\) million.
-In short, there was a reduction of \[\frac{s_{aid}^2 - s_{_{RES}}^2}{s_{aid}^2} = \frac{29800 - 22400}{29800} = \frac{7500}{29800} \approx 0.25,\] or about 25%, of the outcome variable’s variation by using information about family income for predicting aid using a linear model.
-It turns out that \(R^2\) corresponds exactly to the squared value of the correlation:
+In short, there was a reduction of

-\[r = -0.499 \rightarrow R^2 = 0.25\]
+\[ r = -0.499 \rightarrow R^2 = 0.25 \]

 \(R^2\) is also called the coefficient of determination.